fbpx

 Why faith and moral courage?

-This is the culminatory event in St Ethelburga’s year-long enquiry into the themes of faith and moral courage.
+This conference forms part of a longer event series exploring what faith and moral courage look like in an age of polycrisis.
 Where does extraordinary courage come from?
 What can we learn from people who’ve risked everything to live up to their values?
 What forms of courage are especially needed in our age of unravelling, uncertainty and risk?
 How can we inspire ourselves and each other to grow our capacity to brave our limits?
-Are there simple practices that can help with this?
 Are there insights from the world’s spiritual and faith traditions that can help us grow our courage?

 This event will be facilitated by the St Ethelburga’s team